4 Important Symptoms Every Woman Should Never Ignore

 The body often experiences pains and aches that are normal, but for women there are symptoms that shouldn’t be ignored.

-The body often experiences pains and aches that are normal part of being alive, and as you grow older, these become more frequent.
+The body often experiences pains and aches that are a normal part of being alive, and as you grow older, these become more frequent.
 But for women, there are symptoms that shouldn’t be ignored, especially after turning 40.
 In a Today article, Joan Raymond exposes four of them.

 1. Knee pain